Somalis in Finland

 Somalis in Finland (Suomen somalit) are people who originate from Somalia and who live in Finland.
-People can be born in Somalia, have Somalian ancestry and/or be citizens of Somalia.
-As of 2024, there were 14,560 people born in Somalia living in Finland.
-Similarly, the number of people with Somalian citizenship was 6,816.
-The number of people who spoke Somali as their mother tongue was 26,891.
+People can be born in Somalia, have Somali ancestry and/or be citizens of Somalia.
+As of 2025, there were 15,362 people born in Somalia living in Finland.
+Similarly, the number of people with Somali citizenship was 6,934.
+The number of people who spoke Somali as their mother tongue was 28,167.
 Somalis are the fourth most common foreign country of origin and the largest group from Africa in Finland.

 Overview

 Books on display at the 2012 Somali Culture Fair in Helsinki.

 The first Somali immigrants came to Finland in the late 1980s and early 1990s.
 In 1990, 44 Somali students studying in the Soviet Union immigrated to Finland.
 Between 1990 and 1995, the number of Somalia citizens in Finland increased from 44 to 4,044.
 The first arrivals were university students from Soviet universities in the former Soviet Union (see Zahra Abdulla).
 Later, more asylum seekers arrived directly from Somalia, many through a program of family unification.

 In 2010, it was estimated by the Finnish immigration service (Migri) that a majority of all Somali refugees arriving in Finland were illiterate due to the Somali Civil War having destroyed the opportunities for those born after the 70s to attend the school system.

 A 2012 Finnish Institute for Health and Welfare (THL) survey of Somalia-born immigrants in Finland found that, prior to their arrival, around 50% of males and 50% of females had attended primary school (Peruskoulu), 39% of males and 17% of females had attended high school (Lukio), and 11% of males and 33% of females had not attended school (Ei lainkaan).
 According to Statistics Finland, in 2012, 77.9% of Somalia-born immigrants in Finland had attained a lower secondary or unknown education level, 17.9% had attained an upper secondary education level, and 4.2% had attained a tertiary education level.

 A Somali man and Finnish friends at a celebration in Helsinki.